 What you should do

-- Put the sealed container into the center of a full, preferably dark trash back and throw it out with the regular trash.
-Never put any type of sharp container in the recycle bin.
+Put the sealed container into the center of a full, preferably dark trash bag and throw it out with the regular trash.
+Never put any type of sharp container in a recycle bin.

-- Put items in a sealed, leak-proof plastic bag.
+Put items such as gauze, gloves, and bandages in a sealed, leak-proof plastic bag.